mariuskempf/project-template-python/README.md

 The following steps help you to set things up and get started quickly.

-0. Ensure you have [Poetry 1.8](https://python-poetry.org/docs/1.8/#installation) installed and a python environment configured and activated:
+0. Ensure you have [Poetry 1.8](https://python-poetry.org/docs/1.8/#installation) installed and a virtual environment (Python 3.10) is configured and activated:

    ```bash
    source .venv/bin/activate